pddew/gatsby-starter-netlify-cms/src/pages/about/index.md

 templateKey: about-page
 title: Our mission
 ---
-**Immediate-start is on a mission to make it online-hiring accessible for everyone.**

-We believe the current jobs industry has a trust-problem, and over-crowded with clunky, expensive and sites that don't work.

-We want to fix this problem, with free, easy and privacy-focussed products.
+We want to make online-hiring easy for everyone, with free, simple and secure web products.

 ## Free

-Old-school 'pay and pray' job boards charge you up front and hope your ad performs.
-Many will try to sell you upgrades that don't work.

-Our way: Adverts are free!
+Adverts are free!
 If you want an extra boost, we do have [paid upgrades](https://immediate-start.com/products/) with guaranteed performance.

-## Easy
+## Simple

-Old-school boards are a pain.
-You need to register, verify, fill out long complicated forms and then fend off sales calls.

-Our way: Simply click 'post a job' and fill one form, whatever your device.
-Easy!
+Many boards out there are complicated and time-consuming.
+We want you to post quickly so you can get back to the important job of running your business.

-## Private
+## Secure

-Other boards want as much data on you as they can get; for advertising, sales calls and everything else.

-Our way: We'd rather not have it, and only ask for and keep what we need to bring you candidates.
+We value privacy and prefer not to track your data, so we only keep what is absolutely necessary to help you hire.
+Feel free to email us if you want to find out more.